-As a parent, you try to limit what your kids have access to, but it can be hard to control their iPhones, iPods, and iPads if you don’t know where the parental controls are.
-Parental Controls are called Restrictions on the iPhone and other devices.
-In this article, I’ll show you where to find Parental Controls on an iPhone and how to use parental controls on your iPhone, iPad or iPod.
+As a parent, you try to limit what your kids have access to, but it can be hard to control their iPhones, iPods, and iPads if you don’t know where the parental controls are. iPhone parental controls are found within the Settings app in a section called Screen Time.
+In this article, I’ll explain what Screen Time is and show you how to set up parental controls on an iPhone.

 Where Are Parental Controls On My iPhone?

 iPhone parental controls can be found by going to Settings -> Screen Time.
 You have the option to set Downtime, App Limits, Always Allowed Apps, and Content and Privacy Restrictions.